Grenada Travel Information & Planning Guide

 How to Get There

-The airport accommodates all long-haul jets as well as commercial and private het from around the world.
+The airport accommodates all long-haul jets as well as commercial and private jets from around the world.
 Smaller, inter-island carriers serve the other islands in the Caribbean and BWIA serves Toronto, New York, Miami and London.
 British Airways, Virgin and Excel fly from the UK and Condor from Frankfurt.
 Air Jamaica flies from New York and also has regular flights from Montego Bay and Miami.
 Inter-island flights are served by Liat and Caribbean Star to all major islands in the Carribean.

 Guests of Peter de Savary’s Properties flying by private aircraft may use the Private Air Terminal at Grenada International Airport with private customs and immigration services.
 ‘Nutmeg One’ is available to guests of Peter de Savary’s Properties for private charter, for journeys between Grenada, Barbados and other neighboring islands.